Gardiner railway station

-Gardiner railway station is a commuter railway station in Glen Iris, a suburb of Melbourne, Victoria, Australia.
+Gardiner station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, part of the Melbourne rail network.
+It serves Glen Iris, a suburb of Melbourne, Victoria, Australia.
 The station opened on 24 March 1890, named after pastoralist John Gardiner, who had settled near the junction of the Yarra River and Gardiners Creek in 1836.

 The station consists of two side platforms accessed by a pedestrian concourse.
 There is one principal station building located on the concourse which serves as bike parking space and PSO facilities.
 This building is single story and opened in 2016 as part of a station rebuild.
 The station is fully accessible as there are DDA compliant lifts and access ramps provided.

-The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
-Gardiner railway station is served by the Glen Waverley line, part of the Melbourne railway network.
-The station also connects to the route 72 tram service.
+The station connects to the route 72 tram service.
 The journey to Southern Cross railway station in central Melbourne is approximately 10.61 km and takes 25 minutes.

 Description

 Gardiner railway station located in the suburb of Glen Iris, a suburb of Melbourne, Victoria.
 North of the station is the Monash Freeway and Gardiner Park, and located south of the station is Burke Road shopping precinct.
 The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
 The station is 10.61 km, or a 25-minute train journey, from Southern Cross station.
 The adjacent stations are Tooronga station up towards Melbourne, and Glen Iris station down towards Glen Waverley.'

 The station consists of two side platforms two platform edges.
 As is standard in Melbourne, the platform has an asphalt surface with concrete on the edges.
 The platforms are approximately 160 m long, sufficient for a Metro Trains 7-car High Capacity Metro Train.
 The station features a ground level concourse, accessible from the below ground platforms by stairs and lifts.
 There is one principal station building, opened in 2016, which contains PSO offices and bike storage facilities.
 The station building is made primarily from prefabricated steel, with 1700 pavers used in the station forecourt precinct.
 The building has a contemporary style, characterised by brightly coloured panels and sweeping roofs.
 The signal box, commissioned in 1917, was decommissioned and restored into public open space as part of level crossing removal works in 2016.

 The station building, concourse, and platform are largely the same as when the station was rebuilt in 2016.
 There are 220 car and 26 protected bike parking spaces available at the station.
 The station is listed as fully accessible on the Metro Trains website, as there are lifts and accessible features available at the station.